 Business Process Management

-As enterprises find themselves under increased pressure to produce digital solutions, they gravitate toward low-code platforms to increase development productivity.
+As enterprises find themselves under increased pressure to produce digital solutions for their business strategy, they gravitate toward low-code platforms to increase development productivity.
 Coupling this pressure with digital necessity and the remote work phenomenon during COVID-19 has only accelerated the growth of these solutions.

-Why should we consider low-code as an option for our business problems?
+Why should we consider low-code development as an option for our business problems?

 Build and iterate to scale:

-Create various solutions, such as business-critical systems modernization or process automation, without incurring high cost.
+Create various solutions, such as business-critical systems, modernization, or process automation, without incurring a high cost.

 Build sustainable solutions that are easy to scale using cloud-native architecture.

 Deliver rapid and continuous improvements to users with engaging digital experiences.

 An alternative way of developing business solutions:

 Increase ability to be agile and adjust to customer and business needs.